FactomProject/FactomDocs/whitepaper.md

 Introduction
 ------------

 When Satoshi Nakamoto launched the Bitcoin blockchain he revolutionized the way transactions were recorded.
 There had never before existed a permanent, decentralized, and trustless ledger of records.
 Developers have rushed to create applications built on top of this ledger.
-Unfortunately, they run into a few core problems that were not anticipated when the blockchain was launched:
+Unfortunately, they run into a few core problems that were part of the original design tradeoffs when the blockchain was launched:

-1)	Speed – because of its decentralized nature, the blockchain takes roughly 10 minutes to confirm a transaction.
+1)	Speed – because of its decentralized nature, the blockchain takes on average 10 minutes to confirm a transaction.
 Many applications require multiple confirmations for security.
 Many applications can’t deliver a practical user experience with this time constraint.

 2)	Cost – the current minimum transaction cost is around 100 Bits (or roughly $0.05).
 The exchange price of Bitcoins has increased approximately 500% in the last 12 months ending August 2014, and is projected to continue to increase long term.
 This provides a serious cost barrier to applications that need to manage millions of transactions.
 (For conversions between USD, BTC, mBTC, and bits, check out this [Bitcoin Price Converter](http://youmeandbtc.com/bitcoin-converter/).)